MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-tss/use-the-xray-feature-of-tss-to-identify-known-issues.md

 ## Download and run the xray feature

-Xray can be downloaded as part of the [TSS package](https://aka.ms/getTSS).
+The xray feature can be downloaded as part of the [TSS package](https://aka.ms/getTSS).

 When TSS is unzipped, there's an xray directory within TSS directory.

 You can also download xray as a stand-alone package on its own by clicking this [link](https://aka.ms/getxray).

-Xray runs by default.
+The xray feature runs by default.
 All you need to do is open the report, read it, and then check if a known issue occurs.

 We recommend that you run xray as part of TSS.
 If you want to run xray directly (separate from TSS), run the following command: